happierall/dotted-vuex/README.md

-# Super easy Dotted Vuex (Vue.js)
+# Dotted-vuex - easy API for Vuex (Vue.js)
-Better Vuex without types, simple and fast to use.
-(Doted names and autoprefixed methods).
+Better Vuex without types, simple and fast to use (doted names and autoprefixed methods).

 ##Example: